7 days / 6 nights

-Individual arrival at Warsaw airport or railway station, transfer to your hotel.
-Rest of the day at leisure.
+Arrival at Warsaw airport and individual transport to the hotel.
 At 6 p.m. meet your guide and the rest of the group for an evening outing.
 Drive along the beautifully renovated Royal Route with its historical monuments and residences.
 Stop at Castle Square for a short walk through Old Town, and then join us for welcome dinner at a local restaurant.
-Your meal will include typical Polish dishes and famous Polish vodka, “Zubrowka”.
+Your meal will include typical Polish dishes and famous Polish vodka, “Zubrowka”. (dinner)

 DAY 2 Sunday.
 WARSAW.
 (Breakfast, Lunch)

 After breakfast city tour of Warsaw.
 A half-day sightseeing tour includes Old Town, beautifully rebuilt after World War II, with the impressive Royal Castle, seat of the kings of Poland.
 Here the Constitution of May 3rd was proclaimed in 1791, the second oldest constitution, after the US Constitution, in the world.
 You will admire some of its 300 rooms and see the Canaletto Room with 23 of his paintings, the Throne Room, the magnificent Knight’s Hall with six large paintings by Marcello Bacciarelli, the Marble room with its 22 portraits of Polish kings and the largest and most impressive of all the castle’s chambers, the Ballroom.
 After lunch served at a local restaurant in Old Town, we continue our tour with a drive to the area of the former Warsaw Ghetto.
 En route, you will see the building of the National Opera House and Town Hall.
 During your tour of Warsaw we invite you to the famous Warsaw confectioner “Wedel” to taste the delicious hot chocolate and cake at the “Wedel Old Fashioned Shop”.
-This evening you will have a chance to listen to a piano recital of the works of Chopin, Polands’ greatest composer, with a glass of sparkling wine served during intermission.
+This evening you will have a chance to listen to a piano recital of the works of Chopin, Poland’s greatest composer.

 DAY 3.
 Monday.
 WARSAW – CZESTOCHOWA – ZAKOPANE (Breakfast, Lunch)